Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Type C: located above the syndesmosis.

-Painkillers and anti-inflammatory drugsare most commonly used in the treatment of fractures.
+Analgesics and anti-inflammatory drugs are most commonly used in the treatment of fractures.
 Analgesics are commonly used drugs to relieve mild to moderate pain.
-Non-steroidal anti-inflammatory drugs (NSAIDs) are another type of medication that can be used to relieve pain and inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are another type of medication that can be used to relieve pain and inflammation.

-In some cases, stronger painkillers such as opioids may need to be used if analgesics and NSAIDs are not effective.
+In some cases, stronger analgesics such as opioids may need to be used if analgesics and NSAIDs are not effective.

 The principles of first aid for a fracture include:

-• Immobilization of the injured area (but do not try to return the broken bones to their original position),
+• Immobilization of the injured area (do not, however, try to set the broken bones to their original position),

-• stop bleeding in an open fracture (ideally with a sterile dressing),
+• stopping bleeding in an open fracture (ideally with a sterile dressing),

 • applying a cold compress to reduce swelling and relieve pain,